ehrpg/qstar/docs/equipment/weapons.md

 !!! tip "[GM Tip] - MAG refilling"
     If your setting requires it, you can overrule the MAG refilling rule.
-Buying one MAG should cost 1/25 of the weapons CR cost.
+Buying one MAG should cost one-hundreth of the weapon's Cost.

 ### Weapon Tags